Annuppp/Annuppp/README.md

 ### 🚀 Full-Stack Developer (Backend-Focused)

+I build full-stack applications, with a strong focus on backend development, APIs, and system logic.

-I’m a BCA student focused on building **clean and scalable backend systems** using Node.js, Express, and MongoDB.
+I’m a BCA student focused on building clean and scalable backend systems using Node.js, Express, and MongoDB.
 I enjoy designing REST APIs, working with authentication systems, and understanding how real-world applications are structured.

+---

+### ⚡ Bio
+Turning backend logic into real-world systems that actually work.

 ---